TimeZones Worldwide Sunday 24th November 2024 using AEST

 )

 Vanuatu, Solomon Islands are 1 hr ahead.
 Fiji is 2 hrs ahead.
 New Zealand is 3 hrs ahead (on Daylight Saving).
-Tonga is also 3 hrs ahead (but without Daylight Saving).
+Tonga is also 3hrs ahead.
 American Samoa is 3 hrs ahead but on the previous day due to the International Date Line.
 Since December 2011 Samoa and Tokelau are 3 hrs ahead and on the same day as New Zealand Tonga and Australia.

 NSW, Victoria and Tasmania are 1 hr ahead (except for Broken Hill in NSW).
 Daylight Saving